-Several months ago I wrote a blog describing a review of the association with probiotics and the possible prevention of the development of eczema.
-It is very exciting to know that probiotics (good bacteria for the gut) may help a percentage of kids from developing eczema.
-But the previous review focused on the addition of “good bacteria,” and did not talk about “bad bacteria”.
-This most recent article, published in the Annals of Allergy, Asthma, and Immunology, address the possibility that “bad bacteria,” I.E. Clostridia in the gut may drive allergic inflammation in the blood stream (eosinophilia) and the skin (eczema).
+I previously wrote a blog describing a review of the association with probiotics and the possible prevention of eczema.
+It is very exciting to know that probiotics (good bacteria for the gut) may help prevent a percentage of children from developing eczema.
+But the previous review focused on the addition of good bacteria and did not discuss bad bacteria.
+This more recent article, published in the Annals of Allergy, Asthma, and Immunology, addresses the possibility that bad bacteria i.e. clostridia in the gut may drive allergic inflammation in the bloodstream (eosinophilia) and the skin (eczema).

-While the study only looked at 24 kids, there was a strong association with the presence of Clostridia, with the kids that later developed eczema, when compared to children that did not have eczema.
-There were no major differences in other major gut microbes.
-The interesting thing to me is that this study was on kids that had NEVER had antibiotics, and these bacteria came from natural inoculation.
-While the association with eosinophilia is very interesting, it only suggests an increase tendency for developing allergies, as this is a non-specific marker of allergic inflammation.
+While the study observed only 24 children, there was a strong association with the presence of clostridia in the children who later developed eczema when compared to children who did not.
+There were no substantial differences in other major gut microbes.
+Perhaps most intriguing is that this study was on children who had NEVER had antibiotics.
+These bacteria came from natural inoculation.
+While the association with eosinophilia is very interesting, it only suggests an increased tendency for developing allergies as this is a nonspecific marker of allergic inflammation.

-Kefir and yogurt are great natural sources of probiotics, but they are dairy and there is a lot of overlap with cow’s milk food allergy and allergic conditions like eczema.
-For my patients, I will typically suggest lactobacillus case (probiotic), which is available with and without a prescription, and it does a great job surviving the stomach acid and re-populating the gut.
+Kefir and yogurt are great natural sources of probiotics but there is significant overlap with dairy product allergies and allergic conditions such as eczema.
+For my patients, I will typically suggest lactobacillus case (probiotic) which is available with and without a prescription and does a great job both surviving the stomach acid and repopulating the gut.

 Please remember information on our blog is not designed or meant to replace a physician’s advice.
 Always consult your doctor about your medical conditions.
 AD RescueWear does not provide medical advice, diagnosis or treatment.